UWrc/UWrc.github.io/docs/tools/r.md

 The following will prepare a `.sif` file called `rstudio_latest.sif`, but it might have another name if you pulled a different version.

-#### Step 2: Prepare SLURM Job File
+#### Step 2: Prepare Slurm Job File

-We will launch the container as a job with the command `sbatch`, which requests job from our job scheduler sftware called SLURM.
-Download our SLURM job file [**from this hyperlink**](https://hyak.uw.edu/files/rstudio-server.job) which was adopted for KLONE from the tutorial by Rocker [**More information about the original tutorial can be found here.**](https://www.rocker-project.org/use/singularity/).
+We will launch the container as a job with the command `sbatch`, which requests job from our job scheduler sftware called Slurm.
+Download our Slurm job file [**from this hyperlink**](https://hyak.uw.edu/files/rstudio-server.job) which was adopted for `klone` from the tutorial by Rocker [**More information about the original tutorial can be found here.**](https://www.rocker-project.org/use/singularity/).
 The command below will download the file to your current directory.

 ```bash
 wget https://hyak.uw.edu/files/rstudio-server.job